fabiofelix/LLMVis/README.md

   * Word cloud: bigger and darker words are more frequent than smaller and lighter ones
     - Click on one token to (un)select
     - Mose over one token to show more information
+    - Use the top-right menu to clear selection
-  * Sankey diagram: left rectangles represent the same Scatter plot classes and right ones the more important tokens
+  * Sankey diagram: left rectangles represent predicted classes and right ones the more important tokens for each prediction
     - Click on one class/token to (un)select
     - Mose over one link to show more information
   * Texts: